efecarranza/aave-helpers/src/v3-config-engine/README.md

 ## What is the AaveV3ConfigEngine?

-The `AaveV3ConfigEngine` is a helper smart contract to abstract good practises when doing "admin" interactions with the Aave v3 protocol, but built on top, without touching the core contracts.
+The `AaveV3ConfigEngine` is a helper smart contract to abstract good practices when doing "admin" interactions with the Aave v3 protocol, but built on top, without touching the core contracts.

-At the same time, it defines a new interface oriented to simplify developer experience when coding proposal payloads: the `AaveV3ConfigEngine` is built from our experience supervising governance payloads review, for actions like full cycle of listing assets, modify caps (supply/borrow), change collateral-related parameters.
+At the same time, it defines a new interface oriented to simplify developer experience when coding proposal payloads: the `AaveV3ConfigEngine` is built from our experience supervising governance payloads review, for actions like full cycle of listing assets, modify caps (supply/borrow), changing collateral or borrow related parameters and changing the price feeds of assets.

 ## How to use the engine?